West Virginia Court Records

 The West Virginia Criminal Code covers criminal law concerning criminal offenses and the punishments they attract.
 However, tort law involves the rules that are followed in civil matters on tort case proceedings.

-The government brings criminal charges to court against persons that commit crimes, while tort cases are initiated by individuals who suffer injuries due to a civil wrong.
+The government brings criminal charges to court against persons who commit crimes, while tort cases are initiated by individuals who suffer injuries due to a civil wrong.
 If the court finds a defendant guilty in a criminal case, the defendant usually faces a jail sentence.
-Imprisonment is not a punishment that defendants face in tort cases.
+Imprisonment is typically not a punishment that defendants face in tort cases.

-While crimes are mostly deliberate wrongdoings, torts are usually unintentional and occur due to negligence or recklessness.
+While crimes are mostly deliberate wrongdoings, torts are usually unintentional and may occur due to negligence or recklessness.

 Criminal law hardly considers the victim’s fault in the offense, compared with tort cases where defendants can use the plaintiff’s contributory negligence as a form of defense.
 Also, many offenses under criminal law (such as gambling or controlled substance abuse) are victimless crimes.
-Tort cases only occur when a victim suffers from a civil wrong.
+Tort cases typically occur when a victim suffers from a civil wrong.

 What is the Purpose of Tort Law in West Virginia?